marcin-jasinski/PermutationsGenerator_GUI/README.md

 # PermutationsGenerator_GUI

 A simple permutations generator using an iterative algorithm.
 WARNING!
 Do not input Strings longer than 7 characters.
-Because of JavaFX UI Thread protection I used Platform.runLater() to update the GUI while the main computations are running, but due to O(n!) complexity it must be called thousands of times.
+Because of JavaFX UI Thread protection I used Platform.runLater() to update the GUI while the main computations are running.
-This issue should be solved later.